medusa-project/active-medusa/README.md

 ## Creating Entities

-TODO: creating entities as children of other entities (but once created, can't be moved)
+TODO: creating entities as children of other entities

 `Item.new` will create an `Item` object, but it will not be saved to the repository until `save` is called on it.